BeckerMax/multidisk-bosh-release/README.md

     -  After mounting data is accessible again
 Can I create snapshots?
-  - `take-snapshot` does create a snapshot of both disks What happens in case of resize?
+  - `take-snapshot` does create a snapshot of both disks
+  - How can the snapshot be applied using bosh?
+What happens in case of resize?
   - Disk gets attached again but is neither partitioned nor mounted
   - after partitioning and mounting the old data is now lost -> was there no